TomasHubelbauer/lyrics/README.md

 - Switched back to CSS based rendering for the more flexible approach (Not everything is supported vendorless, but it is getting better.)
 - Added a macOS Dock context menu with artist, song and token information
+- Made the Spotify web player window wait to show to prevent refresh flashes